 - Adherence to theme

 Photographic entries can be in color or in black and white and are limited to two pictures per entrant.
 Size of submitted photos is outlined below.
 Photographs must be unframed, no borders, and not matted.
 No photo montages will be accepted.
-Photographs must have on back contact information, to include theme, name, phone number, email, and age category.
+Photographs must have on back contact information, to include theme, name, age category, phone number, and e-mail.